Current projects

 Abstract

-Technology and Civilian Targeting in Interstate War: Evidence from Ukraine (with J. Koch).
+• Technology and Civilian Targeting in Interstate War: Evidence from Ukraine (with J. Koch).
 Under review.
-Working paper version.

 Why do military forces target civilians in interstate wars?
 Modern technology has enabled civilians to transmit targeting information from behind the front lines, posing a threat to occupying forces.
 This threat is particularly acute in areas within range of long-range weapons.
 Drawing on theory developed in the context of civil war, we argue that armed actors use violence against civilians to suppress and deter information sharing.
 We test this theory using geospatial data from the Russian war against Ukraine, employing a variety of analytical strategies, including a treat-control and a staggered difference-in-differences design.
 Russian-occupied territories within range of Ukrainian artillery experienced seven times higher levels of civilian targeting, with the effect being particularly strong in areas with extensive mobile phone coverage.
 Our study extends the cooperation-control model from civil wars to interstate wars and highlights the unintended consequences of technological advancement and military aid on civilian populations.